 Scheduling Tips and Tricks

-• Timing When You Search.
 The UPL posts availability in Week 1 for the first 14 weeks of the term, then posts the Final exam schedule after week 9.
-If you need an appointment at the end of the term, please wait to book it until after midterms.
+If you need an appointment at the end of the term, please wait until after midterms.

-• Not Seeing Results?
-There’s a button on the search results page that says, “Unable to find Appointment”.
+There’s a button on the search results page that says, “Request Appt Time Not Shown.”
 If you can’t find the time you need, please select this button and then tell us the specific scheduling need you have.
 This is the FASTEST way to get a hold of us about a scheduling issue, because it pings all UPL staff instantly.

-• Walk-Ins.
-If you’re not able to book an appointment, note that the UPL does take limited walk-in appointments at specific times.
-We post these seat times on the UPL door in the morning.
-You’re always welcome to come and try for a walk-in session.
+If you’re not able to book an appointment, note that the UPL does take limited number of test takers as ‘drop-in’ at specific times throughout the day.
+We post these seat times on the UPL door each morning.
 If we have a seat available, we’ll seat you.

-• The most-common reasons available are: 30-minute test, 60-minute test, and 90-minute test.
-These reasons are almost always available for booking.
+The most-common reasons available are: 30-minute test, 60-minute test, and 90-minute test.
+These reasons almost always have at least some seats available.

-• If you need a test window slightly longer than 90 minutes, use the “Test greater than 90 minutes” reason.
+If you need a test window slightly longer than 90 minutes (for example, you’re trying to book 95 mins, or 100 mins), use the “Test greater than 90 minutes” reason.
 It will show you times at the UPL in 90-minute increments but will alert us that you need something slightly longer.

-• Rescheduling.
 The easiest way to reschedule an appointment is to just cancel your appointment and book a new one.
-To cancel an appointment in TracCloud, navigate to the tile in your Upcoming Appointments calendar on the dashboard, then click the grey-x in the top-right corner, then click “cancel” when prompted.
+To cancel an appointment in TracCloud, navigate to the tile in your Upcoming Appointments calendar on the dashboard, then click the red-boxed “cancel” in the top-right corner, then click “cancel” when prompted.

-• Booking with OARS.
 We share scheduling processes with the Office of Accessibility Resources and Services (OARS).
-If you have a registered disability and need to schedule with OARS specifically, there are a few special things to know:
+If you have a registered disability and need to schedule with OARS, there are a few special things to know:

 • In addition to picking the start time for your session, you must select the appointment duration before confirming it.
 If you forget to do this, it’ll only book you for 30 minutes!